 |Assessment type||Unit of assessment||Weighting|

-The assessment strategy is designed to provide students with the opportunity to demonstrate each of the learning outcomes
+The assessment strategy is designed to allow students to demonstrate that they have successfully met the learning outcomes of the module.

 Thus, the summative assessment for this module consists of:

-- One 60 minute unseen 30-item MCQ and short answer question examination (70%) in the formal semester exam period – connected to learning outcomes 1 and 2.
+- One 60-minute unseen 30-item multiple choice question (MCQ) and short answer question examination (70%) in the formal semester exam period – connected to learning outcomes 1 and 2.
 The exam is designed to assess your knowledge and understanding of topics covered in the lectures.

 - Verbal feedback will be given in the tutorials through interactive quizzes and discussions

 - Online feedback via quizzes available in Surrey Learn